SC5/serverless-deployment-ansible/README.md

 ## Deployment

-1. Define which service version is the one that is to be deployed, take the e.g. `1.20170206.1-799dcd4` part from artifact name created in build step and add it to `service_version: ` in `inventories/development/groups_vars/aws/vars.yml`.
-When you are ready to deploy service to production, modify the `vars.yml` in `inventories/production/groups_vars/aws/`.
-2. Define artifacts S3 bucket to `artifacts_bucket` variable in `group_vars/aws/vars.yml`, so that ansible knows where to download artifacts.
+Define artifacts S3 bucket to `artifacts_bucket` variable in `group_vars/aws/vars.yml`, so that Ansible knows where to download artifacts.

 ### Local environment